-3.12.5 Clean and preserve repair cycle assets as required by technical orders.

-3.12.6 Forward all repair cycle assets to a designated LRS pick-up point.

-3.12.7 For Reliability Improvement Warranty (RIW) items, record and verify the serial number of the assembly and action taken code 1 on the AFTO Form 350, Part I. LRS requires both entries for proper processing.

-3.12.8 The AFTO Form 95 must accompany the asset when it is turned in to LRS.
+- e.
+Clean and preserve repair cycle assets as required by TOs. - f.
+Forward all repair cycle assets to a designated LRS pick-up point. - g.
+For Reliability Improvement Warranty (RIW) items, record and verify the serial number of the assembly and action taken code 1 on the AFTO Form 350, Part I. LRS requires both entries for proper processing. - h.
+The AFTO Form 95 must accompany the asset when it is turned in to LRS.
 Check with plans, scheduling and documentation for the documents.
-Examples of assets which have historical documents are aircraft engines, time change/life limited items, and landing gears.

-3.12.9 F100 engine users with Automated Ground Engine Test Set shall attach the component removal report to the DD Form 1577-2 when turning in reparable components to LRS.
+Examples of assets which have historical documents are aircraft engines, time change/life limited items, and landing gears. - i.
+F100 engine users with Automated Ground Engine Test Set shall attach the component removal report to the DD Form 1577-2 when turning in reparable components to LRS.